Filesystem layout¶

 Home directory — 10 GB strict quota

 Do not use your home directory for active work.
 The 10 GB limit fills quickly once you start running jobs, installing software, or writing output.
-Use the paths below instead.
+Use the paths associated with your group ( below) instead.

 Use /well/<group>/projects/archive for raw, unprocessed data files.
 This directory is backed up by KIR Research Computing.